Uliana-Pylypenko/FinalProject/README.md

 - Filter them by category, localization, activities, etc.
 - Show places on a map (using [Geoapify](https://www.geoapify.com)
 - Showing other tourist places around the chosen astrotouristic site (also using [Geoapify](https://www.geoapify.com)
+- Simple user login and registration
+- Users which have admin rights are supposed to check newly added places and approve them

 # Technologies used
 1. Java